youvalv/azimuth-nextjs-sanity/README.md

     browser will live-update your changes.

-1. Once you finish updating the code and contents, export the contents back to sanity-export/export.json by running
+1. Once you finish updating the code and contents, export the contents back to the `sanity-export/export.tar.gz` file by running:

         node sanity-export/export.js <project_id>